post-programming/information-physics/README.md

 <br/>

->  Existence of "Zero Mass Information Black Holes" and consequences of such postulates on Modern Physics will be delved here.
+>  Existence of "Zero Mass Information Black Holes" and consequences of such postulates on Modern Physics will be prophesied.